-"Do pass" recommends that the bill pass in the form it was assigned to the committee.
+"Do pass" (that the bill, as sent to the committee, pass)

-"Do pass as amended" recommends that the bill pass with one or more amendments adopted in committee.
+"Do pass as amended" (that it pass with one or more amendments adopted in committee)

-"Do not pass" recommends that the bill be tabled and receive no further consideration.
+"Do not pass" (that it be tabled and have no further consideration)

-"Do not pass as amended" recommends that the bill with one or more amendments adopted in committee be tabled.
+"Do not pass as amended" (that the bill, with one or more amendments adopted in committee, be tabled)

-"Without recommendation."
+"Without recommendation"

-"Tabled" (in the House) or "Re-referred to the Committee on Assignments" (in the Senate).
-12
+"Tabled" (in the House) or "Re-referred to the Committee on Assignments" (in the Senate)

 Such recommendations can be made only upon concurrence of a majority of those appointed to the committee.
-13 Reports "without recommendation" are rarely if ever made.
-Any of the last four kinds of reports effectively kills a bill, 14 unless its sponsor can get the full house to revive it.
+Reports "without recommendation" are rarely if ever made.
+Any of the last four kinds of reports effectively kills a bill, unless its sponsor can get the full house to revive it.
 To do that, the sponsor files a motion to "take [the bill] from the table."
-If that motion gets the votes of three-fifths of the members elected (36 in the Senate or 71 in the House)-or if the Rules Committee or Committee on Assignments has recommended that the bill be taken from the table and it gets 30 votes in the Senate or 60 in the House-it is put on the calendar on the order it had before it was tabled.
-15 But there is a strong tendency to sustain a committee's "Do not pass" recommendation.
+If that motion gets the votes of three-fifths of the members elected (36 in the Senate or 71 in the House)-or if the Rules Committee or Committee on Assignments has recommended that the bill be taken from the table and it gets 30 votes in the

+Senate or 60 in the House-it is put on the calendar on the order it had before it was tabled.
+But there is a strong tendency to sustain a committee's "Do not pass" recommendation.

-If a bill is on the Agreed Bill list (described later), the committee usually votes at the beginning of the hearing that it "Do Pass."
+If a bill is on the Agreed Bill list (described later), the committee usually votes at the beginning of the hearing that it "Do pass."
 This gets noncontroversial bills out of the way before witnesses testify on other bills.